 Treatment modality depends on the severity of the injury.
 Initially, treatment includes promoting tissue healing and avoiding further injury.
 Your physical therapist can teach you positions to use for sitting, standing, and sleeping to reach these goals.
 Other parts of the initial treatment include gentle exercises for range of motion, and teaching of appropriate ways to use heat and ice.

 As the shoulder begins to heal, further strengthening can be done.
 This is gradually progressed as the muscles get stronger.
 If the muscle is not injured too severely, it may heal over time.
-However, a muscle that is completely torn will require surgery in order to regain full use of the shoulder.
+However, a completely torn muscle will require surgery in order to regain full use of the shoulder.